 A Fall From Grace

-According to Martin Fowler, the majority of enterprises do not migrate to true SOAs; rather, they simply move complexity from one place to another, specifically, to the ESB.
+According to Martin Fowler, one of the founding fathers of agile, the majority of enterprises do not migrate to true SOAs; rather, they simply move complexity from one place to another, specifically, to the ESB.
 An ESB (enterprise service bus) is a piece of middleware designed to handle the communication layer between services and their consumers.
 Companies employ ESBs to mitigate the difficulties of properly decoupling a business process from its monolithic mothership.

 Have you ever found yourself explaining something only to have your listener regurgitate a twisted, clearly misunderstood version of what you just described?
 If you’re not sure, think back to any conversation that involved a suspicious amount of head nodding.
 Yep, that’s it.
 And that’s precisely how developers felt when the enterprise world chewed up service-oriented architectures and spat out whatever this thing is: